Lumyn-Labs/docs/wpilib-vendordep/README.md

 ## Obtaining the Vendor Library

 To add the vendor library to your project, use WPILib's 3rd party library tool.
+To begin, find the WPILib icon in the sidebar of VSCode and click on it.
+This will bring up the new WPILib Vendor Dependencies tool.
+Under `Available Dependencies`, locate the Lumyn Labs vendor library and click `Install`.
+To update the library once it has been installed, open this menu again and click `To Latest`.

+Alternatively, you can install the library manually by using the url for the Lumyn Labs vendor library.

 To begin, click the wpi icon in the top right corner of VSCode, type `Manage Vendor Libraries` and click on the option that appears.
 Choose `Install new libraries (online)` and a text field should appear.

 In the text field paste the following url: